hmcts/cnp-module-metric-alert/README.md

 ## Usage

-The following example shows how to use the module to create an Azure alert for an application insights instance.
+The following example shows how to use the module to create an (enabled) Azure alert for an application insights instance.

 ```terraform
 module "messy-dudes-alert" {